eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 		* time to interactive, TTI
 		* time to first byte, TTFB
 + Experience with cloud APIs (e.g., a public cloud such as AWS, Azure, GCP or an advanced private cloud such as Google, Facebook)
++ skill set:
+	- architect systems that deliver low latency experience in a high latency environment
+	- develop long-lasting external API contracts with little obsoletion/obsolescence or sunsetting.
 + AWS cloud services: EC2, EMR, RDS, Lambda, Redshift
 + Expertise with AWS services such as EC2, IAM, S3, etc.
 + AWS services: EC2, Auto Scaling, Lambda, RDS